bbc/connected-data-pseudocone/README.md

 ```

 2. Set the environment variable
 To run locally, you will have to download the GCP credentials and set the $GOOGLE_APPLICATION_CREDENTIALS variable to the json file with the credentials.
 You can use the same key as for justicia.
+Service account permissions are general bucket access, not for individual buckets.
+The name justicia isn't very well chosen, and could be improved in the future...
+If you have already generated and downloaded the key once, please do not do it again, we have a limit of currently 10 keys per account.

 ```
 gcloud iam service-accounts keys create --iam-account=justicia@bbc-datalab.iam.gserviceaccount.com key.json